rnorth/plzrun/README.md

 Options:
-  -r, --retries number          How many times to retry the command if it fails (-1 is infinite tries, default: -1) -s, --sleep number            How long to wait in between executions (in seconds, default: 0) -h, --help                    Display help
+  -r, --retries number          How many times to retry the command if it fails (-1 is infinite tries, default: -1) -s, --sleep number            How long to wait in between executions (in seconds, default: 0) -e, --exponential             Apply exponential backoff to sleep durations (using exponent 1.5).
+If a sleep duration is not set, use of -e will apply an automatic base sleep duration of 1s.
+  -h, --help                    Display help
   -v, --version                 Display version information
 ```